General Office Policies

 3. Becoming a patient of our clinic does not constitute a practitioner-patient relationship with other family members or friends.
 Any advice or supplement recommendations provided for patients regarding family and friends is meant to be of a general nature only.
 Family members and friends who may benefit from our services are strongly encouraged to make appointments with our clinic so that fully informed, appropriate treatment recommendations can then be made.

-4. Initial Consultation/Office Visits: Office visits and teleconferences are billed at $400.00 per hour.
+4. Initial Consultation/Office Visits: Office visits and teleconferences are currently billed at $450 per hour.
 The initial office visit usually lasts 90 – 180 minutes.
-Subsequent follow-up visits are a minimum of 30 minutes.
+Subsequent follow-up visits are 60 minutes.
 There is no refund for services provided.
 However, you may be eligible for out-of-network insurance reimbursement or tax deduction for medical services.

 5. In the case of pediatric patients, we require all legal guardians with medical decision-making capability to sign this document and thereby consent to minor’s evaluation by our office.
 We also strongly encourage all responsible parties to be present for consultations.